Roman Polanski: 2024 civil complaint

 In June 2023, Polanski was sued in the Los Angeles Superior Court by a woman who alleged that he raped her at his home in 1973 after supplying her with tequila shots.
 The woman was said to be under the age of 18 at the time.
 The civil trial date was originally set for August 2025; however, Polanski and the woman settled the suit in October 2024.

 Other allegations

 In October 2017, German actress Renate Langer told Swiss police that Polanski raped her in Gstaad when she was 15, in 1972.
 The same month, American artist Marianne Barnard accused Polanski of sexually assaulting her in 1975, when she was 10 years old.

-In November 2019, French actress Valentine Monnier said Polanski raped her at a ski chalet in Gstaad in 1975.
+In November 2019, French actress Valentine Monnier said Polanski raped her at a ski chalet in Gstaad in 1975 when she was 18.